 While most hospitals, long-term care facilities, pharmacies and physician offices have the required policies in place to avoid medication errors, these errors continue to happen because of system flaws, failure to follow proper safety procedures, human error, and poor safety culture.

-It is important to find an attorney who knows and understands how medication ordering, transcribing, dispensing and administration work in various medical settings and the right questions to ask in medication error cases.
-The attorneys at Youman & Caputo have significant experience in these cases and the results to show for it.
-If you or someone you know has suffered a medication error in Pennsylvania or New Jersey, contact us, we are here to help.
+It is important to find an attorney who understands how medication processes work in various settings and who knows the right questions to ask in medication error cases.
+The attorneys at Youman & Caputo have significant experience in these cases – and the results to show for it.
+If you or someone you know has suffered a medication error in Philadelphia, contact us today for a free consultation.